Nu-invariants of extra-twisted connected sums

 \end{Thm}

-The proof outlined above can be found in Section~\ref{2.ex}.
-We see that the possibly irrational term~$-72\frac\rho\pi$ from Theorem~\ref{Thm:A} has been subsumed into the hyperbolic area formula.
-Hence, this presentation makes it easier to check that~$\bar\nu(M)$ is an integer; see also Remark~\ref{rmk:nu24}.
+The argument involving hyperbolic polygons can be found in Section~\ref{2.ey}.
+We see that all possibly irrational terms in Theorem~\ref{Thm:A} have been subsumed into the last parenthesis, which is always rational.
+This makes it easier to check that~$\bar\nu(M)$ is an integer; see also Remark~\ref{rmk:nu24}.

-All in all, our way to a tractable formula for the $\nu$-invariant consists of many small steps, but in each of our examples, the sum of the various contributions is an integer.
-This, together with the fact that the two completely different approaches described above give the same expression, could be seen as a sanity check for our results presented here.
+All in all, our way to a tractable formula for the \nuinvt consists of many small steps, but in each of our examples, the sum of the various contributions is an integer.
+This---together with the fact that the two different approaches described above give the same expression--- could be seen as a sanity check for our results presented here.